beerush-id/reactor/README.md

 do `todo.done = true` and the component will be updated, no need to call the `.set()` method or reassigning the variable.

-Wit reactor we can subscribe to the data changes, and will get notified when the data changes.
+With reactor, we can subscribe to the data changes, and will get notified when the data changes.
 Changing the data simply assigning value.

 Reactive object is a Proxy object with additional property `.subcribe()`, and optional `.set()` function.